-But what if ‘hard work’ and ‘hustling’ isn’t really the answer?
+But what if ‘hard work’ and ‘hustling’ aren’t really the answer?

-In my brand new book, I reveal some concepts that may permanently disrupt your most deeply held beliefs about work, success, and life itself.
+In my book, I reveal some concepts that may permanently disrupt your most deeply held beliefs about work, success, and life itself.

 I believe success is all about merging the twin powers within all of us.
 I call them…